FireRat666/shorter/README.md

 ### Extensibility

-* **Public API**: A RESTful API for programmatic link creation, deletion, and updating, authenticated with secure bearer tokens.
+* **Public API**: A RESTful API for programmatic link creation, deletion, updating, and reading of link details, authenticated with secure bearer tokens.
 * **Customizable Theming**: Override the default HTML templates with your own to match your brand.

 ## Installation